MicrosoftDocs/memdocs/sccm/develop/compliance/how-to-enable-or-disable-the-compliance-settings--dcm--agent.md

 ms.collection: M365-identity-device-management
 ---
 # How to Enable or Disable the Compliance Settings (DCM) Agent
-In System Center Configuration Manager, you enable or disable the Desired Configuration Management Client Agent by modifying the site control file settings.
+In Configuration Manager, you enable or disable the Desired Configuration Management Client Agent by modifying the site control file settings.

 ### To enable or disable the Desired Configuration Management Client Agent